zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 ><font color="red">&lt;Me&gt;</font>Why my account is blocked?
 I think it is the result of massive fake report spam.

-><font color="blue">&lt;Skype&gt;</font> Our automated system have blocked your account due to violation of Term of Use of Skype.
+><font color="blue">&lt;Skype&gt;</font> Our automated system has blocked your account due to a violation of Term of Use of Skype.

 ><font color="red">&lt;Me&gt;</font> You have holes in the system, anyone's account could be blocked with spam of report messages, even if there are no violation of rules.
 My personal account was banned exactly using this scenario.
 Could you please double check it?

 ><font color="blue">&lt;Skype&gt;</font> We already did the check, our system is perfect and never makes mistakes, we are sure that you had violated the rules.
 Our system is very precise and all the actions are being tracked, that means that it is definitely your fault, therefore your account will be never unbanned.
-If you want to continue to use your service, just create new account.
+If you want to continue to use your service, just create a new account.

-><font color="red">&lt;Me&gt;</font> I have evidences that your system is vulnerable for spam report attacks.
+><font color="red">&lt;Me&gt;</font> I have evidence that your system is vulnerable to spam report attacks.

 ><font color="blue">&lt;Skype&gt;</font> No, our system always right, 100% sure.